 Stock will always remain one of your biggest investments.
 You need to make sure you have enough inventory to keep you going throughout each season, but not too much left over that you’re forced to sell it at a discounted rate and erode into your profit margin.
-With the right system, you can see exactly how much stock is being sold in a given time period.
+With the right system, you can see exactly how much stock is being sold in any given period.
 If you want, you can even track the sell-through rate for individual items to make sure you’re selling enough at the right time.

 2. Product lifecycle curve

 To get the most out of each product line, you need full visibility of your stock and sell-through rates.
-Armed with this information, you can take appropriate action to drive sales at the right moments and order in more stock to ensure supply if needed.
+Armed with this information, you can take appropriate action to drive sales at the right moments and order more stock to ensure supply, if needed.
 In the early and mature stages of a product’s lifecycle, you can remind customers and encourage them to buy through online advertising and newsletters, for example.
-You can introduce flash sales if the product isn’t selling as well as expected.
+You can also introduce flash sales if the product isn’t selling as well as expected.
 And when sales begin to decline, you may decide to reduce the price to clear remaining stock.